 Floating lines have always been a tradition at Ballynahinch although, in recent years, intermediate and sink-tip lines have become more popular, particularly in higher water.

 Due to the clarity of the water in the river, small single and double flies are mostly used.
 Any popular pattern of salmon fly will catch fish, however, Badgers, Doctors, Stoats Tails, Shrimps and Silver Rats are favourites here at Ballynahinch.
 The wet flies of choice for sea trout are Butchers, Black Pennells, Bibios and Connemara Blacks with Daddy’s and Klinkhammers being popular dry fly patterns.

 Spring daytime temperatures can range from 4 ° C - 12 ° C and warm, waterproof clothing is essential.
 Summer daytime temperatures vary from 10 ° C - 20 ° C and again warm, waterproof clothing is usually necessary!

 The fishery has rod and reel outfits, waterproof clothing and Wellington boots for hire.
+The rods range from 5wt to 8wt single handed rods and a limited number of double handed rods all with floating lines.
 Clients can purchase flies and tackle from the fishery manager at the hotel.
 We can recommend our custom tied flies, as they have been designed to best suit the needs of our anglers under the varying conditions.

 Other recommendations include polarised sunglasses for eye protection, insect repellent for biting midges and a floatation jacket for boat fishing.
-The above are also available at the hotel.
-Guests sometimes wear waders but they are not essentially needed, as most of the fishing is much easier from the riverbank.
+The above equipment is also available at the hotel.
+Guests sometimes wear waders for comfort and to help keep them dry during a rainy day, but they are not essentially needed, as most of the fishing is much easier from the riverbank.